 In the last few years, the Western United States has seen wildfires like never before.
 Fires like the 2018 Mendocino Complex Fire, the Carr Fire, and the Camp Fire are among the largest and deadliest wildfires ever recorded in California and have caused massive amounts of destruction.
 Over a million acres of land in California burned in 2018, with more than $3.5 billion worth of properties destroyed.

-With this much destruction—and predictions for more devastating fires in the future—many people, from homeowners to legislators, are looking for ways to keep their homes safe and prevent flames from spreading.
+With this much destruction—and predictions for more devastating fires in the future—many people, from homeowners to legislators, are looking for ways to keep their homes safe and prevent flames from spreading while dealing with wildfires.

 The roofing industry is getting involved as well, as they adjust to comply with new legislations and codes and an increased demand for metal roofing and fire resistant materials.